em-bellis/StrigaMacroecologyMS/README.md

 # StrigaMacroecologyMS
-This repository contains R code necessary to recreate analyses and figures presented in Bellis *et al.* (submitted). *Macroecology of host specialization in a parasitic plant*.
+This repository contains R code necessary to recreate analyses and figures presented in Bellis, McGlaughlin, dePamphilis, & Lasky (submitted). *Macroecology of host specialization in a parasitic plant*.
 The manuscript addresses three research questions:

 Q1.
 Does regional abundance of a host crop lead to local specialization by parasites?